Events – Danspace Project

 To RSVP for Open Dress Rehearsal, Click Here

-Bebe Miller launched her choreographic career at Danspace Project with the premiere of her breathtaking solo Vespers in 1982 as part of the seminal Parallels, a series curated by Ishmael Houston-Jones and featuring an extraordinary group of young Black choreographers who were working “in the parallel worlds of Black America and new dance.”
+Bebe Miller launched her choreographic career at Danspace Project with the premiere of her breathtaking Vespers in 1982 as part of the seminal Parallels, a series curated by Ishmael Houston-Jones and featuring an extraordinary group of young Black choreographers who were working “in the parallel worlds of Black America and new dance.”
 After Parallels, Miller went on to a brilliant 40-year career and toured extensively with her company throughout the United States.
 She is the recipient of numerous awards including a Guggenheim Fellowship, four Bessie Awards, and a Doris Duke Award.

 *About Open Dress Rehearsal: Tuesday evening’s dress rehearsal will be free with RSVP and open to the public at limited-capacity.
 Open dress rehearsals are a mask-required, community-minded program prioritizing our immunocompromised and low-income audiences.
 Staff and audiences will be required to wear masks (N95 or KN95) and performing artists (if unmasked) will be required to test for COVID-19 (rapid tests provided by Danspace Project).